uaf/uaf/README.md

  - The UAF is a framework (or "toolkit") that helps you to create advanced OPC UA applications with minimal effort.
-Essentially, it takes care of some "technical" aspects (such as Session and Subscription management, server discovery, node resolution, ...) so that you can concentrate on the "functional" aspects of your software application.
+Essentially, it takes care of some *technical* aspects (such as Session and Subscription management, server discovery, node resolution, ...) so that you can concentrate on the *functional* aspects of your software application.

  - The following Python example shows you some advantages of the UAF.
    In C++, the example would look quite similar.